 In most cases, your injury must also have happened within the last three years.
 But there are some exceptions to this – for example, children are able to make a claim any time up until they’re 21 years old.

-If you unsure whether you might have a claim, our advisors can let you know.
-You can get in touch for free on 0800 234 6438, or fill in the online contact form at the top of bottom of this page.
+If you unsure whether you might have a claim, a trained legal adviser can let you know.
+You can get in touch for free on 0800 234 6438, or fill in one of the online contact forms on this page.